Skip to content

 FERPA DOE Site

 It’s important that students understand their rights and responsibilities.
-Series 5000 of our NWCCD policies and procedures addresses many issues associated with student services.
+Series 5000 of our policies and procedures addresses many issues associated with student services.
 The College Catalog is another excellent reference.

 Student Outcomes